-- Connect the incoming cable or antenna to IN on the RF splitter. - Connect one coaxial cable from OUT on the RF splitter to ANTENNA IN on the VCR back panel. - Connect one coaxial cable from OUT on the RF splitter to ANT 1/MAIN on the TV back panel. - 4.
+- Connect the incoming cable or antenna to IN on the RF splitter. - 2.
+Connect one coaxial cable from OUT on the RF splitter to ANTENNA IN on the VCR back panel. - Connect one coaxial cable from OUT on the RF splitter to ANT 1/MAIN on the TV back panel.
+This connection also allows you to use the TV Guide On Screen® and Split Screen features. - 4.
 To use the TV speakers with the VCR, connect left (white) and right (red) audio cables from AUDIO OUT on the VCR to INPUT/AUDIO LEFT and AUDIO RIGHT on the TV back panel.
 If your VCR is mono (non-stereo), connect only the white (left) cable.